wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Upgrade to 1.1.0 to enable automatic detection of HTTPS.

 = 1.0.9 =
 Upgrade to 1.0.9 to enable support for the Amazon API in China and India.